NawafHA/Academic-Resume/content/home/experience.md

     description: |2-
         Projects Include:
         * Development and demonstration of a high-speed Dual Comb Spectrometer in the Mid-IR

   - title: Undergraduate Research Assistant
+    company: University of Tokyo
+    company_url: ''
+    company_logo: today
+    location: Tokyo, Japan
+    date_start: '2021-05-06'
+    date_end: '2021-07-06'
+    description: |2-
+        Projects Include:

+        * Examined and analyzed the required performance of carbon fiber reinforced thermoplastics (CFRP) as a sustainable solution for high   demand.
+        * Liaised with industry professionals and graduate researchers to garner experience with developments of CFRP in the automobile industry.

+  - title: Undergraduate Research Assistant
     company: The University of Southern California
     company_url: ''